 Major cultural attractions include the Grand Palace, Wat Phra Kaew, Wat Pho and Wat Arun.
 And the city offers a huge variety of shopping and entertainment options, from the Chatuchak Week-end Markets through to MBK and the huge malls surrounding Siam Square.

-Qantas, Thai and Emirates operate daily direct flights from Sydney to Bangkok.
-Thai and Jetstar have direct flights from Melbourne, and Thai also run direct flights from Brisbane and Perth.
+Getting thereBangkok is served by two international airports, Suvarnabhumi (BKK) and Don Mueang (DMK).
+All flights from Australia arrive in Bangkok through BKK.Qantas, Thai and Emirates operate daily direct flights from Sydney to Bangkok.
+Thai and Jetstar have direct flights from Melbourne, and Thai also runs direct flights from Brisbane and Perth.
 All other Australian cities access Bangkok indirectly.

-TransportThe city has a broad range of transportation, including a Skytrain (BTS), rail network, buses, road and river taxis, all the way down to the somewhat infamous tuk tuks.
+TransportThe city has a broad range of transportation, including a Skytrain (BTS), rail network, buses, road and river taxis, all the way down to the somewhat infamous tuk-tuks.

-Thailand’s second largest city, located 700 km north of Bangkok, is regarded as one of the country’s most culturally rewarding regions.
+Chiang Mai (CNX)Thailand’s second largest city, located 700 km north of Bangkok, is regarded as one of the country’s most culturally rewarding regions.
 It was ranked in Trip Advisors 2014 list of ‘Best 25 Destinations in the World’.

 The city itself has a population of around 150,000 people, but the broader metropolitan area is home to just shy of 1 million.

 Chiang Mai is served by an international airport (Thailand’s fourth busiest), with 28 flights a day to Bangkok.
 It also has a state railway system, which operates 10 trains a day to the Capital.
 Chiang Mai is very much seen as the gateway to the North, acting as a hub for Chiang Rai, Phrae, Udon Thani and Mae Hong Son.